VVelox/hugo-dusky-neon-potato/README.md

 * Social links （most social networks available）
 * Inlined CSS for customizable colors via config.
 * Outrun inspired foreground colors on a dark background, by default.
-* Can turn of pagination.
+* Can turn off pagination.
 * The ability to enable sorting of tables for pages.

 Use short code for Image Zoom.